-Teachers and parents tell us their pupils and children "came back as adults" or that "they learned the true meaning of teamwork" on board.
+Teachers and parents tell us their pupils and children "came back as young adults" or that "they learned the true meaning of teamwork" on board.

 Support for the organiser

 We know much work is involved in organising school expedition.
 At Quaystage Training are committed to making memories which will last for a lifetime without placing a burden on busy teachers.

 All we ask is for a contact teacher from your school willing to act as a focal point for the school and for booking rooms, e.g. for assemblies and parent meetings.
-She/he will then be supported by our Quaystage Liaison Officer who will provide all the support needed include providing risk assements, letters to partents and collecting funds.
+She/he will then be supported by our Quaystage Liaison Officer who will provide all the support needed include providing risk assessments, letters to parents and collecting funds.

 Recruitment of students

 Recruitment for students will usually take place at least 2-3 months before the start of each voyage.

 All these elements are designed to help the young person enhance their experience on board the vessel and apply their new skills to their ongoing personal development.

-Packages will be designed for school groups: Key Stages 3/4 ages 12-18, young people 15-25 and places available for school staff up to the age of 80.
+Packages available for school groups: Key Stages 3/4 ages 12-18, young people 15-25 and places available for school staff.

 Adult staff on voyages help to create the learning experience for young people, linking generations and encouraging mutual respect between the generation gap.
 For many it will be the first adult they have spoken to that is not their class teacher, parents or social worker.